Fires04/FireSMS/README.md

 #### 🛠️ Configuration

 You may need to adjust:

-USB modem device path in gammurc
+- USB modem device path in gammurc

-Volume mounts in docker-compose.yaml
+- Volume mounts in docker-compose.yaml

-Port exposure for the API
+- Port exposure for the API

-Permissions to access serial devices (/dev/ttyUSB*)
+- Permissions to access serial devices (/dev/ttyUSB*)
+- unicode support in configs

+### Unicode UTF-8 support

+App now support sending and receiving in UTF-8 / UTF-16 format.
+Keep in mind the UTF8/16 messages are shorter so you can be billed for more messages.

+## Responsibility
+I am NOT responsible for any charges for mobile operators.
+Test your configuration fully and accordingly.